-Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally.
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive staff is enrolled in either the Teachers Pension Plan or the Municipal Pension Plan.